-coastal 'abnormal'

-2) Predominantly re-active approach to managing coastal hazards after an event occurs.

-- 4) Focus on a single management objective based on physical impacts, such as protection of front row property owners. - Uncertainty about the occurrence of climate change and a tendency to wait for more certain information. - Consideration and management of different coastal hazards separately (eg, erosion, storm inundation, tsunamis). - 7) Decision-making based on short-term timeframes. - 8) Little control over existing use rights with respect to hazard management.
+- 1) Hazards such as coastal erosion viewed as 'abnormal' coastal behaviour. - 2) Predominantly re-active approach to managing coastal hazards after an event occurs. - 3) Managing coastal processes. - 4) Focus on a single management objective based on physical impacts, such as protection of front row property owners. - 5) Uncertainty about the occurrence of climate change and a tendency to wait for more certain information. - 6) Consideration and management of different coastal hazards separately (eg, erosion, storm inundation, tsunamis). - 7) Decision-making based on short-term timeframes. - 8) Little control over existing use rights with respect to hazard management.